Bendheim Architectural Glass a Key Design Element in High-Profile Brooklyn Project

 More than 25,000 customers visited the new Brooklyn Wegmans on its first day, helping it snap an opening-day sales record.
 Shoppers lined up in the rain and stood for more than seven hours to be among the first in the store.

-Our team brings decades of specialty architectural glass experience to building and design professionals throughout the design process, from concept to completion.
-To learn more about the company’s specialty glass solutions, please visit www.bendheim.com/pro.
+Bendheim’s team brings decades of specialty architectural glass experience to building and design professionals throughout the design process, from concept to completion.
+To learn more about our consultative design services, please visit our Virtual Design Lab.

 Bendheim is one of the world’s foremost resources for specialty architectural glass.
 Founded in New York City in 1927, the fourth-generation, family-owned company offers a virtually unlimited range of in-stock and custom architectural glass varieties.
 Bendheim develops, fabricates, and distributes its products worldwide.
 The company maintains production facilities in New Jersey and an extensive showroom in New York City